 An introductory course designed to teach the basics of navigating the Internet and the World Wide Web.
 Topics include internet etiquette, using search engines and file transfer protocols.
-A special fee will be charged for this course.
+A special fee for face-to-face sections will be charged for this course.